 - 40+ community service hours per academic year - Certificate of Distinction

-- Students in grade 12 - $250 scholarship upon graduation towards college or university
+- Students in grade 12 - Up to $300 scholarship* upon graduation of Enlightium Academy towards college or university

 Students can receive a maximum of 8 hours of community service per day.
 This includes events that last longer than 8 hours a day, such as participation in a mission trip or volunteering in summer camps.

 All verified community service hours that meet the criteria and were submitted through x2VOL will be applied toward the student’s graduation community service requirement.
 However, for verified hours to count toward a year-end community service certificate or next year’s tuition credit or scholarship, the hours must be submitted by the student and verified by the student’s contact person no later than the last day of the academic year.

 Students will track their hours online by logging into x2VOL, a service offered within Naviance Student.
 This service makes tracking, logging, verifying, and applying hours to meet the service requirements quick and easy. x2VOL will allow students to reflect upon their community service experiences, upload documents and pictures, and print Service Transcripts all in one place.
 A verification request is automatically sent via email when the community service hours are submitted for approval.

 Volunteering.
 The more you give the more you get.